KabeloLebitsa/MIPS-Assembly-Language-SchoolProject/README.md

     Download and Install Dev-C++ for running .c source code on your device.
     Download mars for running MIPS assembly code.
             _ 1.
 Install Java Development Kit for running mars,preferably the latest version.
-            _ 2.
-Then run mars , with jdk(Java Development Kit)
     Dowload and intall notepad for opening hexadecimal coded machine code, .txt source code

     Note: